-BARNARD PLACE PARK IS OPEN DAILY FROM DAWN TIL DUSK
+BARNARD PLACE PARK IS OPEN DAILY FROM DAWN TO DUSK

 Brian Lee preps memorial benches before he and Dave work their magic.